orangepasta2/orangepasta2.github.io/_posts/2021-06-26-shaper-first-impressions.md

 meta: ""
 ---

+yesterday:
+so i went out for a walk

+ended up with a cnc router

+---

 [Shaper Origin: How It Works in 3 Minutes](https://www.youtube.com/watch?v=QxjE5WOAGi4)

 from what I can tell I should be able to mill PCBs too :D